gammasoft/zipper/README.md

 ### Introduction

 Zipper is a HTTP rest API that will allow you to compress files from your Amazon S3 buckets into a `.zip` file.
-The resulting `.zip` file is the uploaded to Amazon S3.
+The resulting `.zip` file is then uploaded to Amazon S3.

 ### Pre-requirements